 Because there are literally thousands of stations to find on the web, ‘big radio’ – as in, blanket channels like the BBC and NPR – doesn’t hold the monopoly anymore.
 In keeping with our modern urges for individualism and tailored content, local radio will enjoy a continuing swell in popularity.
 These stations do very well by bringing on guests from a regional community, or those who have some link to their immediate listener base.
 Thusly, discussions have a close impact on the audience, and investigative reporting can explore things that are relevant to them.

 Still not sure if radio automation software is for you?
-Try SAM Broadcaster for one month, free of charge, and see what you’re able to do.
+Try SAM Broadcaster for one month, free of charge of course, and see what you’re able to do.
 It might be surprising…